 Sometime between the thawing of a frozen bagel and the reheating of a cup of coffee – my thirteen month old microwave stopped doing what it is supposed to do.

 It didn’t quit completely.
-The platter still squeaked in circles, the timer still glowed phosphorescent-blue and the fan continued to rattle.
+The platter still squeaked, the timer still glowed phosphorescent-blue and the fan continued to rattle.
 But whatever I put in – came out cold.

 Here is how that went.

 Machine: “Thank you for calling the Whirlpool Experience Center.”

 What kind of jargon-filled mind dreamed up a title as inane as Experience Center?

 No wonder their micro-waves don’t work.
 If I wanted a phone experience, I’d call one of the thousands of 1-900 numbers dedicated to that purpose.
 Besides, I have already had one Whirlpool experience today, why would I want another?